Herrick is the patchwork of two lives long lived together.

 Their migration to Nashville started with a fluke kind of situation.
 They released some songs online in the early stages of the internet revolution and one of those songs “If You Don’t Have Love” hit the Top 20 on the Christian Country Music Association Chart.
 After traveling to Nashville to perform at the CCMA Awards show, and taking sage advice from an industry mentor, they then made a permanent residence in Music City.
 You could fill a book with the stories of all that has happened since then.
 With pen in hand they very nearly signed a major label deal early on, but due to merging of companies, that fell through.
 Instead of waiting for new interests to develop, they went full blown DYI releasing music independently.
 Their lack of major label support did not hinder the impact their music was having.
 Their 2012 debut album “New Dance” co-produced by Donna and Kerry, Michael Bonagura and Buddy Cannon delivered two singles that hit the Music Row Chart and a music video that hit the Top 20 on The Country Network’s Countdown.
 Their second album “Cottonfields” followed in 2016.
 High praise from some of the most coveted music critics hovered around them with regularity over the years including music historian Robert K. Oermann of Music Row Magazine and award-winning journalist Chuck Dauphin of Billboard Magazine, both citing Herrick as “the real deal.”
 Chuck Dauphin continued by saying “Herrick may very well contain the next great female voice of this generation in Donna Herrick.”
 The band boasts an impressive list of music awards including two IAMA International Acoustic Awards, “Folk/Bluegrass/Americana “Group of the Year ,“ and most recently, “Entertainer of the Year” and “Female Vocalist of the Year” at the JMA Awards, and a Bronze Telly Award.
 They have also been nominated for two Americana Music Awards.

 The lack of restrictions on their creative process has endeared them to music fans that make up a large base across the country.
 With so much noise in the world coming from every direction, the rise of Herrick’s music above the din is most definitely attributed to their rich melodic persuasion and signature harmonies.
 Their brand new album “Sunderland Road” is a masterful representation of that.
-The album is co-produced by Herrick, David Van Walker and GRAMMY Award-winning engineer Ron "Snake" Reynolds who has worked on 100 plus multi-platinum albums.
+The album is co-produced by Herrick and Multiple Platinum Award winning Engineer/Hall of Fame Inductee engineer Ron "Snake" Reynolds who has worked on 100 plus multi-platinum albums.
 Kerry and Donna believe Snake to be a missing link in their recording process, a new chapter to their musical story.
 His ability to capture all the little nuances in Donna’s extraordinary voice brings forth a monster country release worthy of the genre’s ancestors.

-“Sunderland Road” is slated for release in the summer of 2021.
+“Sunderland Road” is slated for release in 2021.